ednet-dev/cms/packages/core/README.md

 - **EDNet CMS**: Combine with EDNet CMS to interpret domain models into dynamic web interfaces, collaborative modeling tools, and governance workflows.
 - **EDNet DSL**: Define domain models in a high-level YAML DSL and have EDNet Core generate the underlying code.
 Non-technical users can adjust the DSL, enabling a no-code or low-code approach.
-- **Custom Repositories and Services**: EDNet Core doesn’t lock you in; integrate your domain model with REST APIs, GraphQL endpoints, microservices, and other data layers as needed.
+- **Custom Repositories and Services**: EDNet Core doesn't lock you in; integrate your domain model with REST APIs, GraphQL endpoints, microservices, and other data layers as needed.

 ## Testing & Validation

-Leverage EDNet Core’s consistent structure to write comprehensive tests:
+Leverage EDNet Core's consistent structure to write comprehensive tests:

 ```dart
 test('Should have initial projects', () {